 Before Masaki could recollect herself, Kenpachi leaned down to her face and kissed her.
 Beastly, dominantly, in a brute, savage manner.
 She kissed him back, hanging her hands up on his neck.
-She fought to keep up her consciousness, wondering what was coming next.
+She fought to maintain her consciousness, wondering what was coming next.

 Still kissing her roughly, Kenpachi grabbed her black garments.

 Masaki slowly paced down the corridor, panting and holding her backside, using her arms as a support, for it hurt her very much.
 She had to borrow one of the Captain's robes, otherwise she'd have to go naked.

 She caught a glimpse of Ikkaku Madarame around the corner, who glanced at her strangely.